backstage/backstage/docs/backend-system/core-services/url-reader.md

 ### Caching

-All of the methods above support an ETag based caching.
+All of the methods above support ETag based caching.
 If the method is called without an ETag, the response contains the ETag of the resource (should ideally forward the ETag returned by the provider).
 If the method is called with an ETag, it first compares the ETag and returns a `NotModifiedError` in case the